LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 <details>
 <summary>Expl2.4 :</summary>

-It is a question of systematically questioning, for each data science project and according to the objective and target use of the model that one wants to develop, the features that may directly or indirectly be the source of a risk of discriminatory bias.
+It is a question of systematically questioning, for each data science project and according to the objective and target use of the model that one wants to develop, the features that may directly or indirectly be the source of a risk of population bias discriminatory bias.
 The term "protected attribute" or "protected variable" is used to refer to attributes whose values define sub-populations at risk of discrimination.
 Complement on the use of synthetic data and _data augmentation_, _re-weighting_ approaches in order to reduce possible biases in the data sets: when such techniques are used it is important to make them explicit, otherwise there is a risk of losing information on how a model was developed.

 </details>